Neighborhood Development Concepts in Lviv Oblast

 Truskavets Neighbourhood Development Concept

-The Development Concept for the Novyi Stebnyk planning area is a non-statutory document prepared jointly by the Drohobych City Council, the Drohobych City Institute, NGO Ro3kvit, and UN-Habitat.
-It presents a comprehensive vision for the development of public spaces in Stebnyk, with a focus on the area around Stebnyk Narodnyi Dim and Molodyzhnyi Park.
+The Development Concept for the New Stebnyk Planning Area is a non-statutory document prepared jointly by the Drohobych City Council, the Drohobych City Institute, Ro3kvit, and UN-Habitat.
+It presents a comprehensive vision for the development of public spaces in Stebnyk, focusing on the areas surrounding the Stebnyk Community Cultural Center (Narodnyi Dim) and Molodizhnyi Park.

 The Concept therefore focuses on three key areas: